AhmedNMahran/Incident-Management-App/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 If you'd like to help improve Elm Ticket Tracking, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).